XCmaps/XCMaps/README.md

-# XCmaps - Interactive Map for Paragliding and Hang Gliding
+# XCmaps - Interactive Map for Para- and Hang-Gliding

 [![CC-BY-4.0][cc-by-shield]][cc-by]